eekbk/eric-kuehnemann.github.io/README.md

 7) in terminal => npm install -g opspark
 8) in terminal => os install

-## How to test LETS GET FUNCTIONAL
+## How to test LET'S GET FUNCTIONAL
 1) cd into workspace

 2) copy and paste into workspace terminal => npm start --prefix ./eric-kuehnemann.github.io/projects/let-s-get-functional